Search any Stocks, Blogs, Circulars, News, Articles

 What Does a Bear Market Mean?

 A bear market, on the other hand, is a prolonged decline of 20% or more in stock prices, lasting for several months or even years.
-Unlike a correction, which is often short-lived, a bear market signals deeper economic concerns such as recessions, high inflation, or financial crises.
+Unlike a correction, which is often short-lived, a bear market signals deeper economic concerns such as recessions, high inflation, financial crises, or an economic downturn.

 Bull and Bear Market Cycles – Where Do They Fit?